Online Prescription

 • Porphyria

-Doxycycline can interact with some medications including warfarin, Roaccutane and other antibiotics.
 It is essential that you let us know what medications you are taking so we can check for any potential interactions.

 Common side effects include heartburn/ indigestion, nausea, vomiting, diarrhoea and abdominal pain.
+Dizziness, low mood, and skin rashes can also occur.

-This medication will make you more sensitive to sunlight, and therefore your skin will burn more easily in the sun.
+Some treatments will make you more sensitive to sunlight, and therefore your skin will burn more easily in the sun.
 You should ensure you have appropriate clothing to cover and protect your skin and high-factor sunscreen.

 Women can experience vaginal thrush when taking this, especially for a prolonged time.